jjhenrichs/py_random_password_generator/README.md

 # py_random_password_generator
-Random Password Generator built with Python
+Simple Random Password Generator built with Python3

+Allows to generate a password between 8 to 20 characters.

+Also gives you the option to use uppercases, numbers, and special characters

+By default it will only use lowercase letters.

-Program is bult with Python3, to get the program started type:
+Program is designed to be completely idiot-proof.

+To get the program started type:
-   - py main.py or python main.py
+   - **py main.py** or **python main.py**